How to Grill a Whole FishJump to Recipe

 As soon as these fish come off the grill, you want to serve them quickly while they are hot and the skin is crackling.
 But what to serve with it?

 Well, for starches I like couscous or rice cooked with a little lemon.
-Any vegetable works well as well from broccoli to a simple spinach salad.
+Any vegetable works well as well from broccoli to a simple spinach salad or this Tomato Crudo would be a great side dish.

 My Easy Whole Grilled Fish Recipe